jax-ml/jax/docs/tutorials/quickstart.md

 Another useful transformation is {func}`~jax.vmap`, the vectorizing map.
 It has the familiar semantics of mapping a function along array axes, but instead of keeping the loop on the outside, it pushes the loop down into a function’s primitive operations for better performance.
-When composed with {func}`~jax.jit`, it can be just as fast as adding the batch dimensions manually.
+When composed with {func}`~jax.jit`, it can be just as performant as manually rewriting your function operate over an extra batch dimension.

 We're going to work with a simple example, and promote matrix-vector products into matrix-matrix products using {func}`~jax.vmap`.
 Although this is easy to do by hand in this specific case, the same technique can apply to more complicated functions.